Deltares/Wflow.jl/docs/src/vertical/sbm.md

 availability.

-The original Topog\_SBM model does not include transpiration or a notion of capilary rise.
+The original Topog\_SBM model does not include transpiration or a notion of capillary rise.
 In SBM transpiration is first taken from the ``S`` store if the roots reach the water table ``z_{i}``.
 If the ``S`` store cannot satisfy the demand the ``U`` store is used next.
 First the number of wet roots is determined (going from 1 to 0) using a sigmoid function as follows: